gbgg/aama-data/bin/README.md

 3. Data Revision Routine.
 4. Command-line Query and Display Utilities.

-* constants.sh.
-Called by many scripts for location of fuseki, saxon, eyeball, etc.
+* NB: constants.sh. is called by many scripts for location of fuseki, saxon, eyeball, etc.

 ============================================